SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 #### Meia modules
 - A store run by Meia (can be found in [SlimeVR Discord](#discord)).
 - Parts in this store tested to filter out dead on arrival.
-- Modules designed to fit in stacked design
+- Modules are designed to fit in stacked designl.
 - Modules in store prone to being sold out.

 | IMU + Magnetometer                                   | Description                                                          | Store Page                                                                   |